Ikjote-Bhasin/Meme-Lottery/README.md

 # Meme-Lottery
+A Stacks blockchain project for the Easy A Hackathon during Consensus 2024.
 Bridging the gap one meme at a time.

 Tokens: